john-papani/diploma/README.md

 - cobalt - A lightweight python library for working with Akoma Ntoso documents.: [https://github.com/laws-africa/cobalt](https://github.com/laws-africa/cobalt)
 - RDFLib is a pure Python package for working with RDF.: [https://rdflib.readthedocs.io/en/stable/](https://rdflib.readthedocs.io/en/stable/)
 - Saxon XSLT : [https://www.saxonica.com/saxon-c/index.xml](https://www.saxonica.com/saxon-c/index.xml)
+- Python library for interactive topic model visualization.
+Port of the R LDAvis package. : [https://github.com/bmabey/pyLDAvis](https://github.com/bmabey/pyLDAvis)

+## Usage Guidelines
+- Contribution: If you find issues with the project or have improvements to suggest, feel free to open an issue or create a pull request.
+- Attribution: If you use this project in your research or applications, please provide appropriate attribution to this repository.
+- Data Integrity: While efforts have been made to ensure the accuracy of the data, please note that no dataset is perfect.
+Verify the data according to your use case requirements.